mikbuch/load-bam-file/README.md

 # Loading BAM files with R

-An example on how to load BAM file and preview sequence lenghts (in `R Markdown`).
+An example on how to load BAM file and preview sequence information (in `R Markdown`).

 ![Sequence lenghts](images/Sequence lenghts.png)